Glossary of Terms Commonly Used in Court

 Magistrate - A judicial officer with limited powers who handles certain preliminary matters such as issuing warrants, determining bail, issuing emergency protection orders and temporarily committing people to mental institutions.

-Mechanic's lien - A claim created by law for the purpose of securing priority of payment of the price or value of work performed and materials furnished in building or repairing a structure or personal property.
+Mechanic's Lien - A claim created by law for the purpose of securing priority of payment of the price or value of work performed and materials furnished in building or repairing a structure or personal property.

 Mediation - A form of dispute resolution that takes place outside of court where a neutral third party helps the parties reach a settlement.